-The Committee has continued the increased number of interviews for each vacancy.
+Over time, the Committee has looked for opportunities to increase the number of interviews for each vacancy.
 With the inclusion for consideration of all candidates who have been interviewed in the previous twelve months, a larger number of candidates from diverse backgrounds are being considered for recommendation to the Attorney General on a ranked list.
 Professional excellence remains of paramount importance to the Committee.